mkrishna4u/smart-testauto-framework/README.md

 ![STAS Connectivity](https://github.com/mkrishna4u/smart-testauto-framework/blob/main/smart-testauto-studio/refs/stas-connectivity.jpg "STAS Connectivity")

 # High Level Description
-This is a software testing automation framework / tool that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications, REST Server) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.
+This is a software testing automation framework / tool that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications, REST Server) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **NO CODE / LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.

-This tool supports the **real environment** for software testing (Similar way our manual tester performs software testing like data preparation, run test cases (data-driven), data verification and generate reports etc.).
+This tool supports the **real environment** for software testing automation (Similar way our manual tester performs software testing like data preparation, run test cases (data-driven), data verification and generate reports etc.).
 Here using this tool we can automate data preparation, test cases execution, data verification and report generation easily.

 Using this software we can easily test the following functionality of the software applications: